Defeat contaminants in non-conductive fluids once and for all!

 Inhalt:

-The lubricating film between the individual components moving against each other is sometimes only 1 – 4 µm thin.
+The lubricating film between the individual components moving against each other is sometimes only 1 – 4 µm in thickness.
 If dirt particles are then pressed into this lubrication gap with the hydraulic oil, the particle interrupts the lubrication film.
 This can damage the surface and create new particles.
-These new particles generate further particles and the contamination of the oil increases exponentially.
+These new particles generate further particles, and the contamination of the oil increases exponentially.
 During operation, the tip of a gear or vane of a vane pump wears down more and more and the pump’s flow rate decreases.
 Internal leakage can occur in valves and the control precision of the hydraulic components decreases.

 As the oil is pumped through the system at high speed and pressure, the particles contained in the oil hit edges, nozzles, etc. with high energy.
 This results in the particles damaging the surface on impact and producing new particles.
 In the long term, erosion leads to reduced control precision and internal leakage.
 Often, “washed out” piping and components are found in defective valves.
 Here, particles have steadily eroded material.